 The Company's property interests are held in areas in Burkina Faso that have historically been mined by artisanal miners.
-As the Company further explores and advances its projects, it may be required to remove artisanal miners operating on it properties with the risk of a disruption to its operations.
+As the Company further explores and advances its projects, it may be required to remove artisanal miners operating on it properties with the risk of a disruption to its operations, increased costs and local opposition from such removals even if such removals are conducted in full compliance with all applicable legal requirements to do so.